The Red Flag: Lyrics

-(chorus)

 Alternative versions

-A famous song of the Italian labour movement has the same title (though in Italian): Bandiera Rossa, but different lyrics and tune, as does the French song Le drapeau rouge, known in English as The Standard of Revolt.
+A famous song of the Italian labour movement has the same title (though in Italian): "Bandiera Rossa", but different lyrics and tune, as does the French song "Le drapeau rouge", known in English as "The Standard of Revolt".

 The melody is used in Harold Baum's "The Michaelis Anthem" in The Biochemists' Songbook.

 Parodies

 "The Red Flag" was parodied by singer-songwriter Leon Rosselson as the "Battle Hymn of the New Socialist Party," also known as "The Red Flag Once a Year" or "The People's Flag Is Palest Pink."
 It is intended to satirise the perceived lack of socialist principles in the Labour Party.
 The initial parody was widely known in the 1960s, sometimes sung during late night parties at student conferences.
 It was revived in the early 2000s in response to the centrist reforms associated with Tony Blair.
 A version which began "The people's flag is palest pink, mum washed it in the kitchen sink" was popular among schoolchildren in the 1950s, which may have inspired Rosselson's version.
-A version can be found as far back as 1920 in Through Bolshevik Russia by Ethel Snowden.
+A version can be found as far back as 1920 in "Through Bolshevik Russia" by Ethel Snowden.

 A version of the lyrics sung regularly at the Liberal Democrats' Glee Club, also dated to the mid-1960s, is: